AliceO2Group/WebUi/docs/tutorial/time-server.md

     this.notify();
   }
 ```
 The `fetchDate` uses `fetchClient` to request time from `'/api/getDate'` path using `POST` method.
 On success it returns JSON object.
-The object is parsed, model updated and then `notified` called.
+The object is parsed, model updated and then `notify` called.
 If you look at the code, both `fetchClient` and `response.json` methods have `await` keyword in front.
-This is to make these method calls synchronous (it will block until the result is available).
-To read more about Ajax calls go to [this guide](../guide/async-calls.md).
+This makes the method calls synchronous (it will block until the result is available).
+To read more about Ajax calls go to [Async calls guide](../guide/async-calls.md).

 The other way of communicating with server are WebSockets - bi-directional communication protocol.
-To use it an instanciate of the WebSocket client need to be created.
+Create an instanciate of the WebSocket client.
 Then you can either send or listen to messages.
 The following `this._prepareWebSocket()` method (note that by convention all method names prepended with `_` are private) listens to two events:
  -  `authed` - notifies that client has successully authorized by the server (automatically generated by server)
- - `server-date` - custom message that includes server's time (as defined in the [Explaining servers](#Explaining-server-side) section - look for `ws.bind`)
+ - `server-date` - custom message that includes server's time (as defined in the [Explaining server side](#explaining-server-side) section - look for `wsServer.bind`)
 ```js
 _prepareWebSocket() {
   // Real-time communication with server